Inclusive Course and Curriculum Design

 • WCAG accessibility review findings for all digital content

-• Targeted revisions to content, assessment, and navigation based on review findings
+• Targeted revisions to content, assessment, and navigation

 • A record of what was changed and why — useful for governance and future iterations

 Launch is not the end of the design process.
 Learner experience data, facilitator observations, and formal evaluation all surface new information about what is working and what is not.
-A robust handoff ensures that the people responsible for running and maintaining the course understand its design rationale — so that future edits don't inadvertently reintroduce barriers that were deliberately removed.
+A robust handoff ensures that the people responsible for running and maintaining the course understand its design rationale — so that future edits do not inadvertently reintroduce barriers that were deliberately removed.

 Sustainable inclusive design requires institutional infrastructure: accessible templates, design guidelines, procurement standards that reflect accessibility requirements, and faculty development that builds capacity over time.
 The handoff is also the point at which those systemic needs are identified and named.